raycg/Open-Research-Playbook/10-knowledge-transfer.md

 ---

-#### Principle 4 Responsibility changes after verification.
+#### Principle 4.
+Responsibility is transferred through verification.

-Before verification, the outgoing researcher is responsible for explaining the research.
+Successful verification marks the transfer of responsibility from the outgoing researcher to the incoming researcher.

-After verification is accepted, the incoming researcher becomes responsible for maintaining and extending the research.
+Graduation alone does not transfer responsibility.

-Knowledge ownership is transferred through successful verification rather than graduation.
+Successful verification does.

 ---